Advice From An Ex-LinkedIn Employee: How To Advertise On LinkedIn To Maximize ROI

 Test, test, test

 You’ll want to run A/B tests to optimize your targeting and test out different messages, landing pages, lead forms, creatives, and CTAs to see which resonates the most.
 Create 3-4 variations of each ad and swap out the one with the lowest engagement or performance metric you are using as a KPI (i.e. Leads, CPL, Clicks, CTR, etc.) every 1-2 weeks with the option that is performing best.
+For an in-depth guide on budgeting, check out our guide on How To Budget For Your Digital Advertising Campaigns.
 With any advertising, trial and error is a big part of the process.
 Create drafts, perform tests, and then create more drafts.
 See what works and what doesn’t and soon you’ll have the momentum of a successful LinkedIn marketing campaign and the leads to prove it.
 A properly executed B2B marketing campaign takes time.
 Generally, sprints can be looked at from a 90-120 sprint cycle where you should be building strategy, campaigns, ad copy, and setting your business up for success.
 After you have a solid strategy in place and you’ve done A/B tests to understand what drives the most value, you’ll begin iterating and optimizing to find new growth areas to capitalize on and get the results you’re looking for.
 Ultimately, you will be able to utilize LinkedIn marketing to its fullest capabilities and get the leads you have been missing out on.

 Was this post helpful?
 Share it with your colleagues.
 Looking for expert help with your LinkedIn marketing campaign?
 Let’s chat about your marketing goals!